james-lomax/the-last-compiler/the-last-compiler/specification-document.md

 #### Import Resolution and Error Handling

 - All imports are resolved relative to the spec file's directory, not the current working directory
+- If the import is specified without a complete path, we should also search sub-directories from the current spec's parent folder to attempt to find a matching module name.
 - If a dependency file cannot be found, the function must print an error message and fail by raising a FileNotFoundError
 - If there's an error loading a dependency, the function must print an error message and fail by re-raising the exception
 - The function should not continue processing or add error messages to the returned SectionBlock when a dependency cannot be found or loaded